pytroll/pytroll/web/source/quickstart_custom.rst

 ============================
  Quickstart with custom data
 ============================
 For this tutorial, we will use SSM/I data from custom netCDF files, make an mpop reader plugin, configure mpop to use it, implement an ice concentration algorithm and plot the result.

 In order to follow this tutorial pyresample_ and mpop_ is needed as well as the python package netCDF4_.
 Install these packages first.

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template* and *areas.def.template* to another dir and remove the *.template* extension.

 Set PPP_CONFIG_DIR to the directory containing your mpop_ config files.

 Making mpop read custom files
 =============================
 In this tutorial we will configure mpop to read swath data from custom netCDF files.
 The examples can be adapted to any kind of files as long as a reader is available that returns data sets as numpy arrays.

-The netCDF files in this example is from DMSP f13 and have names of the type ssmi_<number>_YYYYmmmmHHMM_sncp.nc
+The netCDF files in this example is from DMSP-F13 and have names of the type ssmi_<number>_YYYYmmmmHHMM_sncp.nc

 The netCDF files have variables with the names: *lon_l*, *lat_l*, *tb19v*, *tb19h*, *tb22*, *tb37v* and *tb37h*.

-Create a new mpop config file in the config file dir called *dmspf13.cfg* with the content
+Create a new mpop config file in the config file dir called *DMSP-F13.cfg* with the content

 .. code-block:: ini

     [satellite]
-    satname = dmsp
     variant =
-    number = 13
     instruments = ('ssmi',)

     [ssmi-level2]